Generic Name: minoxidil (mi-NOX-i-dil)

-- Lab tests, including electrolyte counts, may be performed while you use minoxidil.
+- Lab tests may be performed while you use minoxidil.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using minoxidil while you are pregnant.
 Minoxidil is found in breast milk.
 Do not breast-feed while taking minoxidil.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Changes in body hair; excessive hair growth; mild weight gain; nausea; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); changes in hearing or vision; difficulty breathing; dizziness; excessive, sudden weight gain; fainting; fast or irregular heartbeat; lightheadedness; new or worsening pain in the chest, arm, or shoulder; pounding heartbeat; severe indigestion; shortness of breath; swelling.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.